GlobalFishingWatch/map-vectortiles/README.md

 This will generate PBF tiles in path at `data/encounters/data/PBF` from raw tiles (expected to be served from `http://localhost:9090/{z},{x},{y}`).

-## encounters-generator (fake data)
+## points-generator (dummy data)

 --> GeoJSON --> mbtiles

-This is used to prepare dummy data for the encounters layer.
+This is used to prepare dummy data for the encounters and events layer for testing purposes.
-It will first generate a number of point features in a GeoJSON file, then convert it to an mbtiles file (SQLite database) usable by the cruncher.
+It will first generate a number of point features (avoiding landmass for a slightly more realistic effect), in a GeoJSON file, then convert it to an mbtiles file (SQLite database).
+Each point has a random `datetime` timestamp property, as well as a random `type` ranging from 0 to 4.

+The generated mbtiles file can then be used by the cruncher to generate individual PBF tiles.

 ```
-node ./encounters-generator [numFeatures] [maxZoom]
+node ./points-generator [dataset] [numFeatures] [maxZoom]
-node ./encounters-generator 40000 14
+node ./points-generator events 40000 14
 ```

 ## scraper